We recommend going through a few steps prior to your event to make setting up at the venue as easy as possible.

 Preflight Check And Permissions

 Your app includes a Preflight Check similar to this list!
 The app will prompt you to take action on anything that you might need or want to address before launching the booth.

 Required actions will be displayed at the top, and you will not be able to launch your event until each required item is complete.
 This includes checking for a license and other permissions like the ability to access the iPad's camera.

-Below the required items will be a section that includes the other, non-essential suggestions we mention in this list.
+Below the required items will be a section that includes the other, non-essential suggestions, most of which are mentioned in this list.